More photographs can be found here.

 A new password for the current year 2022-2023 is in operation and will be issued on renewal of membership.
 From now on only members will receive email notices from the Secretary, so please make sure you have renewed your membership.

 The Association can be contacted through the Secretary on firstname.lastname@example.org

-We will continue to keep you up to date with emails and regular items posted into "Latest news".
-Feel free to use the Blog to communicate with your fellow members.
-Stay safe!
+We will continue to keep you up to date with emails.
+Feel free to use our Facebook page to communicate with your fellow members.